1 - Energy States of Atoms

 Image via ChemistryJokes

 In fact, it’s a positive charge that keeps the electrons from flying away.
-The core of any atom - the nucleus around which electrons move - is composed of protons and neutrons, the former being positively-charged and the latter having no charge.
-The dance that these particles undergo will absolutely be a subject of our attention in a future arc, but, for now, let’s focus on the electron - the currency, as I’ve called it.
-Atoms use these electrons to communicate.
+The core of any atom - the nucleus around which electrons move - is normally composed of protons and neutrons (excluding hydrogen, which has a nucleus only composed of a proton), the former being positively charged and the latter having no charge.
+The dance that these particles undergo will be the subject of our attention in a future arc, but, for now, let’s focus on the electron - the atom’s currency, as I’ve called it.
+You can think of these electrons as a mode of “communication” between atoms.
 Sometimes that communication can be a bit rocky - electrons are very finicky when it comes down to it.
-Your professors and teachers may have used words like “valence shell” and “orbital”, which sound downright scary if you’re uninitiated, but we'll take it from the top, and I promise to make this less painless than your instructors tried to.
+Your professors and teachers may have used words like “valence shell” and “orbital”, which sound downright scary if you’re uninitiated, but we'll take it from the top (and I promise to make this more painless than your instructors tried to).

-There are even more reasons that explain the presence of orbitals, but we’ll go over two of the most important.
+There are even more reasons, particularly in the realm of quantum mechanics, that explain the presence of orbitals, but we’ll go over two of the most important.

-There is a formula out there that explains the electric force that keeps electrons apart.
+There is a formula out there that explains the electric force that keeps electrons apart and attract electrons to the nucleus.

 This is Coulomb’s Law.
 We will go through the terms of this equation in full.

 First, most notably is k, the Coulomb Constant.
 A constant, if you are unaware, is a fixed value, usually represented by a letter or sign.
-Basically, this constant, k, will always represent a value of 9 x 109 N*m2/C2.
+The constant in this equation, k, will always represent a value of 9 x 109 N*m2/C2.
 (N is newton, a unit of force, m is meter, a unit for distance and C is coulomb, a unit for charge).

-Last is r, or the distance between the two particles.
+Last is r, or the distance between the particles.

 Now, these values, after being determined experimentally, can be put into the above equation and an electric force, F, can be quantified, but the important part here is the sign of the force, or whether it is positive or negative.
 If the force is positive, the two particles repel each other, and if it is negative, the two attract each other.
 Electrons that are near each create a positive electric force, meaning they repel, and their energies rise when near each other.
 That, as we know, is no good.

 I hate to burst bubbles (except in cases like this), but this classic image above is actually an inaccurate representation of the atom.
-Electrons move incredibly fast - so fast that they could appear in multiple places at once.
+Electrons have properties that make their exact positions impossible to identify.
+In fact, these jewels of the quantum world could be in one place, a second, or a third, or all three places at the same time!
 In actuality, we can only tell where an electron probably will be.
-So a more accurate representation looks like this:
+So, a more accurate representation looks like this:

 Image via Couts G8 Class

-Brought to you by Schrödinger.
+This model, the Electron Cloud model, is brought to you by Erwin Schrödinger.
 Yes, the same one with the cat and the box.
 Or was there a cat in that box…?

 Orbital Chemistry

 Now that we understand why they form, we can delve into them more closely in future articles.
-We’ll see that, according to the distance that the electrons occupy, the orbitals of the atom can look different.
-The electron cloud above, for example, represents the orbital configuration that one would see in a lithium atom, but we have tons more.
+In this article, we’ve treated the electron as a particle; however, that doesn’t fully describe it.
+We’ll also see that, according to the positions that the electrons occupy in an atom, the electron’s “clouds” can look different.
+The cloud above, for example, represents the orbital configuration that one would see in a lithium atom, but we there are tons more.
 For now, enjoy this sneak peek at what is coming next.

 Image by Donald A. McQuarrie via “Quantum Chemistry”